 The tailings and waste rock piles at both the Castle and Beaver projects represent the potential for near-term revenue generation for Castle Silver Resources.
 Historic mining methods were not as efficient as today’s technologies, meaning substantial amounts of metals may remain in the waste.
 The company is currently conducting metallurgical testing of tailings and waste rock samples at these two projects to determine the most effective method of recovering silver, cobalt and other metals using modern technologies.

 Preliminary results from first stage bench-scale metallurgical testing on both properties announced in January 2017 showed excellent silver and cobalt recoveries and concentrate grades.
 Further results are expected out later in 2017.

-Castle Silver Resources is planning a capital raise of $500,000 for advancing its portfolio of properties.
-The company is led by President and CEO Frank Basa who has over 28 years of global experience in mining and development as a professional hydro-metallurgical engineer with expertise in milling, gravity concentration, flotation, leaching and refining of silver, cobalt, gold and other metals.
+Castle Silver Resources is led by President and CEO Frank Basa who has over 28 years of global experience in mining and development as a professional hydro-metallurgical engineer with expertise in milling, gravity concentration, flotation, leaching and refining of silver, cobalt, gold and other metals.

 - 100-percent ownership of 3 formerly producing properties including the Castle Silver Mine in the Gowganda mining camp and the Beaver and Violet silver-cobalt mines in the Cobalt mining camp.
 The company’s main goal is to resume underground mining at these properties using modern mining techniques.